ec1340/amaro_lab/MDAnalysis_scripts/README.md

 This script will determine the distance traveled by a ligand (either specified by atom selection syntax or a list of atom indices) from a receptor (either specified by atom selection syntax or a list of atom indices) by utlizing the [MDAnalysis](http://www.mdanalysis.org) package

-The current output is a plot showing distance between the COM of the ligand and COM of the receptor over the course of the trajectory
+The current output is a plot showing distance between the COM of the ligand and COM of the receptor over the course of the trajectory and a csv containing distance per frame values.

 ### REQUIREMENTS: